isaureCdB/ProtNAff/README.md

 # User manual for ProtNAff

-Protein-bound Nucleic Acid filters and fragment libraries (ProtNAff) is a tool to create filters selecting structures of Protein - Nucleic acids complexes from the PDB and to build libraries of protein-bound RNA fragments.
+Protein-bound Nucleic Acid filters and fragment libraries (ProtNAff) is a tool to create filters that select structures of Protein - Nucleic acids complexes from the PDB and to build libraries of protein-bound RNA fragments.

 This document explains how to use ProtNAff and what can be done with it.

 --------------------------------------------------------------------------
 To sumarize, ProtNAff is a pipeline to:
 --------------------------------------------------------------------------
-1. Clean-up and parse all NA-protein structures from the PDB into ensembles of small information units in a single file.
+1. Clean-up and parse NA-protein structures from the PDB into ensembles of small information units in a single file.

 2. Search for sets of NA-protein structures with highly customisable combinations of criteria.